nickBes/favory/data_processor/readme.md

+# Before starting the data processor

+Before starting the data processor you need to make sure that all the required tables were created and initialized.
+To do that we need to run the `db_access`'s diesel migrations.

+First of all, if you don't already have the diesel cli installed, execute the following:

+`cargo install diesel_cli`

+Once the diesel cli is installed, navigate to the db_access directory using your favorite shell.

+If this is the first time you are setting up the database, execute the following:

+`diesel migration run`

+Otherwise use the following to make sure the database's structure is up to date:

+`diesel migration redo`

 # Starting the data processor

 To start the data processor navigate to the data processor's directory using your favorite shell